Fast of Esther: Fasting in the Book of Esther

 It is generally accepted in the rabbinic tradition that the original three-day "Fast of Esther" mentioned in chapter 4 of Book of Esther occurred on the 14th, 15th, and 16th days of Nisan, these being the eve and first two days of Passover.
 While halacha usually forbids fasting on Passover, it is believed that Esther reasoned it would be better to fast on one Pesach lest they all be destroyed and thus never be able to observe the holiday in the future.
-However, due to the customary prohibition of fasting on Passover, the "Fast of Esther" instead became attached to the eve of Purim, the 13th of Adar.
+Some commemorate this three day fast by fasting on three intermittent days during Adar.
+It is moved from Nisan due to Nisan being a month of redemption.